 In Sorted 3, you can attach any document from Files (as long as it’s smaller than 10MB).
 We hope to get that limit lifted off, but it’s still better than not attaching anything.
 You can Markup images and PDFs in the app.
 The problem with Markup though is that whatever you annotate, you must save elsewhere or Discard Changes, which means your annotations don’t stick.

-It goes without saying, there are things you simply can’t type.
+It goes without saying that there are things you simply can’t type.
 Our developers were thoughtful enough to add a sketching feature for those circumstances.
 It uses the Apple PencilKit, which means it works.
 Ever wanted to draw something into your to-dos?
 You can with Sorted 3!